-- 7.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.1.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self esteem, emotional literacy, assertiveness, power, prejudice, relationship & sex education, online safety, online bullying, sexting / sharing nudes and semi-nudes, CSE & CCE, FGM, preventing radicalisation, child on child abuse, consent, online safety, anti-bullying, unhealthy and abusive relationships.
-The curriculum will reflect the statutory RSE curriculum, and support will be sought from the School Wellbeing Service as well as other external providers such as Brook Health.
+7.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed.

+7.1.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self esteem, emotional literacy, assertiveness, power, prejudice, relationship & sex education, online safety, online bullying, sexting / sharing nudes and semi-nudes, CSE & CCE, FGM, preventing radicalisation, child on child abuse, consent, online safety, anti-bullying, unhealthy and abusive relationships.
+The curriculum will reflect the statutory RSE curriculum, and support will be sought from providers such as Brook Health.